wrmack/helios-server-docs/docs/ref_components.md

 The helios_auth app handles authentication.

 ### Voting booth
-When a voter clicks on the button to vote in the chosen election, the server presents the voter with a page which is updated through javascript provided with the page.
-There are not further network requests to the server until the voter decides to cast their vote.
+Once an admin has uploaded a csv file of voters the admin will cause an email to be sent to voters which contains their login name and password and an url to the election.
+When a voter clicks on the url the server presents the voter with the voting booth which is updated by javascript as the voter works through their voting selections.
+The vote is encrypted in the browser.
+There are no further network requests to the server until the voter decides to cast their vote.
 The voting booth is decoupled from the server.